-The following states run monopolistic workers’ comp funds, in addition to Puerto Rico and the U.S. Virgin Islands:
+The following states run monopolistic workers’ comp funds:

-Business owners only need to look into stop gap insurance if they are located in the above states – otherwise employer’s liability insurance should be included in your workers’ compensation coverage at no additional cost.
+Business owners usually only need to look into stop gap insurance if they are located in the above states.
+Otherwise, employer’s liability insurance is typically included in your workers’ compensation coverage at no additional cost.